Project-X-Mods/coffeelinux/README.md

 1. Pure Arch foundation using official repos (and a little AUR here and there)

-2. A Yaru Desktop Environment designed to be modern, yet much like Ubuntu because of its easy of use is pretty high with a similar Desktop.
+2. A Choice Desktop Environment designed to be easy to use.
 (Always the latest version due to Arch being a rolling release.)

 2a.
 Coffee wallpapers in default location (might need to be set manually).